 You can be charged with a drug production offence no matter how limited or extensive your participation is.
-However, the extent of your participation, along with the quantity of drugs, generally determines your punishment.
+However, the extent of your participation, along with the number of drugs, generally determines your punishment.

 Under Queensland law, you can also be charged with publishing or even having a formula for the production of an illegal or dangerous drug.
 If convicted, you face up to 25 years imprisonment for a Schedule 1 drug, or 20 years for a Schedule 2 drug.

 Additional drug offences